renatawong/quantum-maxcut/README.md

 The code was written by Renata Wong (https://orcid.org/0000-0001-5468-0716).

-This work benefited greatly from discussions with Prof. Weng-Long Chang (National Kaohsiung University of Science and Technology).
+This work benefited greatly from discussions with Prof. Weng-Long Chang (National Kaohsiung University of Science and Technology) and Yu-Hao Chen (National Taiwan University).
 All remaining deficiencies are my own.

 # References
 [1] W-L. Chang, R. Wong, W-Y. Chung, Y-H. Chen, J-C. Chen, and A.V.
 Vasilakos, Quantum speedup for the maximum cut problem, CTHPC 2023  (https://sites.google.com/view/cthpc2023), May 25-26, 2023, National Cheng Kung University, Tainan, Taiwan.